Will I be assigned an instructor for the course?

 How does the IGS course compare with those offered by the GIA or similar organizations?

 The GIA is an excellent organization.
 Their Graduate Gemologist degree is the most respected credential a person can hold in this industry.
-If you have the time and money, and are serious about a career in the gem industry, the GG course should be your first choice.
+If you have the time and money, and are serious about a career in the gem industry, the GG course of study offered by the GIA should be your first choice.

-What the certification tells a customer, or potential employer, is that the holder has proven their knowledge of gemology: that they are versed in its terminology, the properties of gems, how they are valued, and that they possess the skills and knowledge to distinguish one gem from another.
+What the certification tells a customer, or potential employer, is that the holder has proven their knowledge of gemology: that they are well versed in its terminology, the properties of gems, how they are valued, and that they possess the skills and knowledge to distinguish one gem from another.
 But let us be clear: having the IGS certification may open doors to a career in gemology.
-But, it is the way an individual presents themselves and his or her lab experience, and work ethic determines success.
+But it is the way an individual presents themselves and his or her actual experience and work ethic that determines success.